DBaudry/Preference_Learning/README.md

 The class *learning_label_preference* takes as inputs the design matrix of the agent features and the list of the observed preference graphs
  (a preference graph being simply represented as the list of the preferences that form the edges).
 Considering this, the code is organized exactly as the one for instance learning as the two algorithms are very similar.
-Again, SVM algorithms are used to benchmark this algorithm THIIIIIIIIIIIIBAAAAAAAAAAUT.
+Again, the constraint-classification SVM algorithm from Har-Peled et al. is used to benchmark this algorithm.
+The implementation of this algorithm is done in our class *CCSVM_LL*.

 The classification problem is again tested using the accuracy.
 For the ranking problem, we consider that the algorithm is wrong if the observed graph for a given agent is not consistent with the prediction (i.e if any edge is in the wrong direction).